Gabi-Gindoff/PITA-repository/Docs/LivingDoc.md

 ```

 ## How to Test the System
-1. Before testing the system, ensure all the steps from the build system instruction are completed.
+Before testing the system, ensure all the steps from the build system instruction are completed.
 Once the build is complete, you can proceed to testing.
-2. Ensure you are also in the “flask_db_app” directory, if not you can change it via the “cd flask_db_app” command.
-If you ever need to go back, you can use the “cd ..” command.
-3. Next, use the command “poetry run pytest test_app.py” to test the system
-4. The terminal will display the tests as well as if they have passed or failed.
-6. You can also run “python dapp.py” to see all the data currently in the database.
-In order to run this command, you have to do "pip install -r requirements.txt"
-7. Then, at the bottom of the page, you can use the form to add a row into the database.
-For the category, put “Testing” so we can easily remove it from the database - you can now view the query on the previous page
-8. To delete the query, go back to the terminal, hit ctrl c to close the port, and run “python delete_test_from_db.py”
-9. Now when you run  “python dapp.py” again, you will not see the query that was just added and then deleted.
-10. Go back to the terminal and hit “ctrl c” to close the application

-**Press the keys "Crtl + C" in the terminal to exit the application at any time**
+Copy and paste the following code into the terminal:

 To test the application:
 ```
    bash